ykxvqze/bash_projects/ipv4.md

 cidr2broadcast()
 ----------------
-The broadcast address converts all host bits to 1s, keeping the network part unchanged).
+The broadcast address converts all host bits to 1s, keeping the network part unchanged.

 To calculate the broadcast address, we force all host bits to be 1s: